 Research shows that LGBTI refugees lack safe housing.
 Often living in shared accommodation, they suffer abuse and violence from other refugees who can be hostile and homophobic.
 Research also shows that they face additional challenges to integration not faced by the general refugee population.
 For example they are shunned by their own families, ethnic and religious communities in the UK.
 As a result they are extremely isolated and more vulnerable to poverty and destitution having no one to turn to.

-Against this background, MRI wants to ensure the safety of LGBTI refugees, their economic empowerment and their social integration.
-MRI’s solution is to:
+Against this background, Micro Rainbow wants to ensure the safety of LGBTI refugees, their economic empowerment and their social integration.
+Micro Rainbow’s solution is to:

 - offer temporary housing for LGBTI asylum seekers and refugees exclusively;